 From the deliciously browned crust to the cheesy blend of mushrooms and spinach - this savory galette is a delightful recipe.

-It's a wonderful dish for a dinner party or brunch and it travels well - so it's great at a potluck.
-The flavors are developed by sauteeing the mushrooms first and then baking the mixture.
+It's a wonderful dish for a dinner party or brunch, and it travels well, so it's great at a potluck.
+The flavors are developed by sauteing the mushrooms first and then baking the mixture.

-The crust in this recipe is essential, typically in our galette recipes, we suggest purchasing pre-made dough.
-But in this one, the cornmeal crust really is worth it!
+The crust in this recipe is essential.
+Typically, in our galette recipes, we suggest purchasing pre-made dough.
+But in this one, the cornmeal crust is worth it!

 One of the best aspects of this galette is that it reheats well, meaning you can enjoy it for leftovers.